 "Of course, dear," she said, "but we'll keep an eye out.
 That boy barely looked old enough to buy his own phone."
-They arrived at their home then, and Akari pulled both Gill and Samantha into making sure that all the animals had eaten before they were sent back for the night.
+They arrived at their home then, and Akari cajoled both Gill and Samantha into making sure that all the animals had eaten before they were sent back for the night.

 "Mommy, is that them?"
 Samantha asked, pointing towards Caramel Falls.
-Indeed, there were two figures walking on the path towards town.
+There were two figures walking on the path towards town.
 One a tall figure, the other barely reaching half the height of the first.
 The sun had already set, leaving the scarce light from lamps and moon to show them.

-"Don't point Samantha, it's rude," Gill scolded her before looking over at the two figures with interest.
+"Don't point, Samantha, it's rude," Gill scolded her before looking over at the two figures with interest.
 It was Akari who called out to them when they stepped out under the lamp close to their house.

 "We're fine," Ib said, to the surprise of everyone.
 She even looked like a quiet child, Akari thought, before she nodded.